North Fork, Nevada

 North Fork is an unincorporated community in Elko County, Nevada, United States.
 The ZIP Code of North Fork, Nevada is 89801.
+Due to its small size, some writers classify North Fork as a ghost town.

 History

 A post office was established at North Fork in 1889, and remained in operation until 1944.
 A variant name is "Northfork".
 The community takes its name from nearby North Fork Humboldt River.
-Due to its small size, some writers classify North Fork as a ghost town.